alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * The interaction between Certain Strike (`p.150`) and the forceful weapon trait (`p.282`) is unclear.
   Does the forceful trait count the weapon dice that Certain Strike removes for its circumstance bonus?

+* A number of divine spells rely on the caster's deity's alignment or favoured weapon.
+  A sorcerer using the divine list doesn't have any special bond to a deity that can be used to define these spells.

 [errata-1]: https://paizo-images.s3-us-west-2.amazonaws.com/image/download/PZO2101+Errata+1.0.pdf